ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/installation/common-problems.md

 From time to time, things will go wrong.
 Here's a few things to try when you're confused.

+See ["8 Common SilverStripe Errors Explain (and solved!) (ssbits.com)"](http://www.leftandmain.com/silverstripe-tips/2010/09/08/8-common-silverstripe-errors-explained-and-solved/) for more common problems.

 ## The output shows only "Website Error"

 This first and foremost means that your environment is set to "live mode" (see [environment-management]), which disallows detailed error messages for security reasons.
 You'll typically need to get your environment into "dev mode" to see more information.